Alfresco/docs-alfresco/content-services/6.2/admin/securing-html-transforms.md

 ## Restore HTML pipelines that use LibreOffice

-To re-enable the HTML pipelines that uses LibreOffice, you can restore them at your own risk and get the original behavior again.
+To re-enable the HTML pipelines that use LibreOffice, you can restore them at your own risk and get the original behavior again.

-If you disabled the HTML transforms that uses LibreOffice using the instructions [above](#configuresecurehtmltransforms), then enable the original behaviour by reverting those changes.
+If you disabled the HTML transforms that use LibreOffice using the instructions [above](#configuresecurehtmltransforms), then enable the original behavior by reverting those changes.

-If you are using a version of Content Services that already comes with these transformations disabled, then create a configuration file containing the original pipelines as below:
+If you're using a version of Content Services that already comes with these transformations disabled, then create a configuration file containing the original pipelines as below:

 ```json